FRESH, OPERATED BY IFSB (BETTEMBOURG, LUXEMBOURG)

 Luxembourg is a country where real estate develops very fast but cannot meet the needs related to demographic pressure.
 In this context, the IFSB saw an opportunity to develop a tool for the construction sector.
 The objective is to anticipate the needs of cities in the future, particularly in relation to food needs.
 This is where RTGs enter the scene.

-The greenhouse will cover around 370 m² on top of the IFSB restaurant.
-It will be located near the training site, and the plants grown in it will be in part served directly in the restaurant below.
+The greenhouse cover around 380 m² on top of the IFSB restaurant.
+It is located near the training site, and the plants grown inside are in part served directly in the restaurant situated below.
 The project objective is to integrate a food production greenhouse on top of a restaurant.
 Raising people's awareness of what they eat will involve reconnecting them with food production.
 Popular and appreciated products such as tomatoes will be prioritised to meet the needs of the restaurant.

 To strengthen the link between vegetable production and vegetable use in restaurants, a corridor around the greenhouse will allow visitors to view the production area without disturbing operational activities.